Pest inspection: Is it a requirement to get a mortgage?

 Should you get a home pest inspection?

-But mortgage requirements aren’t the only reason to get an inspection.
-A pest inspection can give you peace of mind, helping you avoid costly repairs and ensuring your home is safe and pest-free before you buy.
+But mortgage requirements aren’t the only reason to consider professional pest control services.
+A pest inspection provides essential peace of mind, helping you avoid the high cost of termite damage and ensuring your new home is safe and structurally sound before you sign the final papers.

 FAQ